-(Moreton 2008) refers to this distinction as analytic bias vs. channel bias.
+Moreton 2008 refers to this distinction as analytic bias vs. channel bias.

-Assume the same misperception facts that Steriade does, except assume that speakers don't internalize it.
+Assume the same perception facts that Steriade does, except assume that speakers don't internalize perceptual facts, and instead simply misperceive accordingly.
 Can we still get final devoicing to prevail?

-- Suppose there is a language that tolerates final voiced obstruents: $/rad/ \rightarrow [rad]$. - Suppose that the most common misperception of [rad] is as [rat]. - Then learners will think they're hearing a certain amount of alternation like [rad-im] ~ [rat], and not much, e.g., [rad-im] ~ [radə]. - If this happens enough and catches hold, the language will eventually acquire final devoicing (rather than epenthesis after final voiced obstruents), but not because learners prefer it.
+- Suppose there is a language that tolerates final voiced obstruents: $/rad/ \rightarrow [rad]$ . - Suppose that the most common misperception of [rad] is as [rat]. - Then learners will think they're hearing a certain amount of alternation like [rad-im] ~ [rat], and not much, e.g., [rad-im] ~ [radə]. - If this happens enough and catches hold, the language will eventually acquire final devoicing (rather than epenthesis after final voiced obstruents), but not because learners prefer it.